Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 There is a [verb determiner](#15-determinerv) in the SFGPL.
 These are special words that modify verbs.
-These include words used as verb tenses and phases, and words that add meaning to the verb in an auxiliary verb-like manner.
+These include words used as verb tenses and aspects, and words that add meaning to the verb in an auxiliary verb-like manner.

 ## About meaningless words